Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Diseases

 Pothos are prone to root-rot which is promoted by soggy soil.
 The disease is characterized by yellow leaves, leaf drop and rotting stems.
-Isolate the affected plant to prevent spread to the other plants and treat it for the disease.
 Always, ensure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy.

-Brown leaf edges and brown leaf spots in Pothos are caused by too dry soil due to underwatering.
-Water the plant liberally to maintain the soil moist while allowing the top 2-3 inches of soil to dry out between waterings.
-Decrease watering in the cold season as growth is minimal.
+Brown leaf edges and brown leaf spots in Pothos are caused by underwatering.
+Water when the top 2-3 inches of soil dry out.
 Never allow the root ball to dry out completely.
 Read more on how to water houseplants the correct way.

 Curled, limp leaves and rotting stems

-Curled, limp leaves and rotting stems in Pothos are caused by sudden changes in the air temperature due to drafts.
-Scindapsus aureus are extremely sensitive to sudden drops in temperature.
+Curled, limp leaves and rotting stems in Scindapsus aureus are caused by sudden changes in temperature due to drafts.
 Keep the plants away from cold drafts to maintain an average warmth of 18-290C.
 Check out this guide on understanding temperature for houseplants.

 Brown-black, shrivelled leaf tips